Home

 Are imported goods more expensive in Canada?

-Yes, imported goods, especially food items, tend to be more expensive due to tariffs and shipping costs.
+Yes, imported goods, especially food and electronics, are more expensive due to shipping, tariffs, and import duties.

 Can international students work part-time to cover living expenses?

-Yes, students on a valid study permit can work up to 20 hours per week during semesters and full-time during breaks, helping cover living costs.
+Yes, students with a valid study permit can work up to 20 hours per week during semesters and full-time during vacations, helping offset living costs.

 What is the cost of daycare for families living in Canada?

-Daycare costs vary by province but generally range from CAD 600 to CAD 1,500 per month per child.
+Daycare fees vary by province and can range from CAD 600 to CAD 1,500 per month per child, depending on location and facilities.

 Are there any free or low-cost leisure activities in Canada?